Sillybutts/SCARs/README.md

 **If you wish to print and sell this item, please contact me for licensing.
 I can be reached on Discord (Sillybutts#5905) or Reddit (u/SillyTheGamer).
 If the design is a derrivative, we will also need to talk with the original creator.**

-## If you like what I do, please consider supporting me via RedBubble, Patreon, or Buy Me a Coffee!
+## If you like what I do, please consider supporting me:

 - I have a RedBubble full of fun Nerf-y designs! https://www.redbubble.com/people/Sillybutts/shop
 - I have pages on Patreon and BuyMeACoffee!
 - - https://www.patreon.com/sillybutts
 - - https://www.buymeacoffee.com/sillybutts

+I don't charge for my files, so all donations or merch purchases are greatly appreciated!